alphagov/gds-pre-commit/global-install/README.md

 users and installs the hooks into their global git config rather than installing per repository.

+Users register which means we can track uptake and registration allows us to track usage.
+It should also mean there's a simple upgrade process if our hooks change.

+## The hooks

+As well as the 3rd party hooks we've already implemented we can implement our own hooks alongside allowing us to detect other things.

+One of those in-house hooks can report to us when the hooks run.

 ## How registration works

 The install script interrogates their existing global config